 - This event has passed.

-This event will give senior leaders of mainstream secondary schools the opportunity to hear from both Ofsted and schools that have recently undergone successful inspections about how they can ensure that they are ready for an inspection by doing the right things on a daily basis.
+This online conference will give senior leaders of mainstream secondary schools the opportunity to hear from both Ofsted and schools that have undergone successful inspections about how they can ensure that they are ready for an inspection by doing the right things on a daily basis.

 Leaders from schools that are currently exempt from inspection will find the conference particularly invaluable if the proposal to remove exemption goes ahead.